Executive Master in Cybersecurity

 Through coursework and teamwork, students develop their capacity for:

-- Strategic thinking to anticipate and adapt to changing market needs, technological advances, and increased global competition
+- Strategic Thinking and Decision Making to anticipate and adapt to changing market needs, technological advances, and increased global competition

-- Global orientation to identify sources of innovation in different corporate and national settings, and to create products with global value
+- Global Value Creation to identify and use sources of innovation in varied corporate and national settings to create products with global value

 - Innovation to develop technologies that shape the future and change the world

-- Effective communication to lead diverse, cross-functional teams and to influence stakeholders
+- Leadership and Communication to lead and inspire diverse, cross-functional teams, and influence stakeholders in and across organizations

 For further information including admission criteria and tuition and fees please visit: http://www.brown.edu/academics/professional/emstl/